 This chicken tikka marinade requires at least 24 hours to work its magic but preferably 48 hours.

 I like to use it on skinless boneless chicken thighs because the end result is more succulent than breast and I always cook the whole thigh on the kebab skewer but at the end of the day it’s your call.
-If you want to use diced breast then go right ahead marinade!
+Certainly removing the skin is important because you want the marinade to penetrate the meat rather than just cover the skin but then if you want to use diced breast then go right ahead and get it in the marinade!